jupiter-project/jupiter/README.txt

 even if only outgoing connections are allowed, so opening this port is optional.

 The user interface is available on port 7876.
-This port also accepts http API requests which other Nxt client applications could use.
+This port also accepts http API requests which other Jupiter client applications could use.

 The blockchain is stored on disk using the H2 embedded database, inside the nxt_db directory.
 When upgrading, you should not delete the old nxt_db